 The Department of Criminal Justice started as a program in 1974 and has since grown to become one of the largest departments in Mississippi Valley State University (MVSU).
-The department has a diverse faculty, educated in reputable universities in the United States of America, and around the world.
-The department is time tested and remains committed to academic excellence in the preparation of undergraduate and graduate students.
+The department offers undergraduate and graduate degrees in criminal justice.
+The department has a diverse faculty educated in reputable universities from across the nation, and around the world.
+The department provides students with a holistic and quality academic experience for a rewarding career in the Criminal Justice System and for further education in the World's leading educational centers.

 Bachelor of Science in Criminal Justice